 The overall, fundamental ability in becoming a feature filmmaker.
 I recall sometime ago having the desire to make feature films.
-And thinking to myself, “how am I going to do all this”.
+And thinking to myself, how am I going to do all this?
 But over time, tremendously talented people started surfacing when the timing was right.
 Beginning with my partner, David Espinosa.
 I am very blessed to be able to associate with all of the talented people I have met.
-There is tremendous personal satisfaction in looking at what we have all achieve together.
+There is tremendous personal satisfaction in looking at what we have all achieved together.

 Can you share a story about the funniest mistake you made when you were first starting?
 Can you tell us what lesson you learned from that?

-Without a doubt, it would my first audition.
+Without a doubt, it would be my first audition.
 Now bear in mind, I thought all auditions were for feature films.
 I had no idea such a thing as student films existed.
 Anyhow, I went in for my audition for a three minute student film.
 And I sucked.
-I mean I sucked at a very high-level.
-I thought I was off book, and the story goes downhill from there fast.
-I told the two young ladies, “the only good news right now as I see it, there’s no camera in the room taping this hot mess”.
-I learned during my 25 years as a mortgage banker.
-Have a well thought out gameplan, be prepared.
+I mean I sucked at a very high level.
+I thought I was off book, and the story quickly goes downhill from there.
+I told the two young ladies, “the only good news right now as I see it, there’s no camera in the room taping this hot mess.”
+During my 25 years as a mortgage banker, I learned to have a well thought out game plan; be prepared.
 Be overly prepared for anything that may happen to come your way.
 Thankfully, I learned a hell of a lot from that experience and made the necessary adjustments.

 What are some of the most interesting or exciting projects you are working on now?

 We are about to wrap up post-production on a film we shot last year, The Evil Down the Street.
 I feel so blessed that we’ve had a good amount of distributors that are interested in our project based upon our trailer.
-We are also in pre-production for the film, The Crumbs, which begin shooting in April in Placerville California.
+We are also in pre-production for the film, The Crumbs, which begins shooting in April in Placerville, California.

 Who are some of the most interesting people you have interacted with?
 What was that like?
 Do you have any stories.